rsyslog/rsyslog-doc/source/development/config_data_model.rst

 Where "stop" terminates processing of this message.
-The conditional statements contain subbranches, where "if" contains both "then" and "else" subbranches and the other two only the "then" subranch (Note: inside the execution engine, the others may also have "else" branches, but these are result of the rsyslog config optimizer run and cannot configured by the user).
+The conditional statements contain subbranches, where "if" contains both "then" and "else" subbranches and the other two only the "then" subbranch (Note: inside the execution engine, the others may also have "else" branches, but these are result of the rsyslog config optimizer run and cannot configured by the user).